 "Will it take them long?"

 She feels warm, wrapped in your arms as everything around you grows colder.
-The submarine runs out of electricity and the lights fade on a bizarre sight – two ladies lost at sea, in desperate need of a working clock.
+The submarine runs out of electricity, leaving the lights to fade on the unusual sight of you – two ladies lost at sea, in desperate need of a working clock.

-You can guess it's been half an hour since they left, maybe more.
-Knowing for sure, though, wouldn't make a difference.
-Time is always slow when you're in trouble.
+You guess it's been half an hour since they left, maybe more.
+Knowing for sure would not make a difference anyway.
+When you are in trouble, time always slows down.

-"I don't think so" you whisper.
-"They left just a few minutes ago.
-It takes the time it takes – don't worry".
+"I don't think so," you whisper.
+"They only left a few minutes ago.
+Don't worry – it will take them the time it needs to take."

-In other rooms, the lamps are dying in rows and cold currents make the broken furniture clash against the walls.
-You hear the noise of steam blowing up pipes, deep down in the control rooms.
+In other rooms, lamps are dying in rows, and cold currents make the furniture clash against the walls.
+You hear loud noises as steam blows up pipes, deep down in the control rooms.

 "Remember what Sissel said.
-We promised – they'll return eventually".
+They promised.
+They will return eventually."

 "To save us, right?"

 You have nothing but the red light from the panels to see her face.
-She doesn't seem in trouble – she is almost asleep, and wears the serene expression children have when they are dead tired.
-You know for sure– her slumber has been haunted by nightmares all along.
+She does not seem to be in trouble – she is almost asleep, and wears the serene expression children have when they are dead tired.
+You know for sure; her slumber has been haunted by nightmares all along.
 Like her father, she just never let anyone know.

 "Are you okay?"

-She turns to you and lifts her head – in those weary eyes of hers you see all the pain of the world.
+She turns to you and lifts her head.
+In those weary eyes of hers, over and over again, you can read the pain of your whole world.

-"I'm not afraid, Lynne" she mutters somewhere on your shoulder.
-"As long as they are fine, and Dad is there too, there's no point in worrying".
+"I am not afraid, Lynne," she mutters, somewhere in your shoulder.
+"As long as they are fine, and Dad is there too, there is no point in worrying."

-You stare at the dark room for long, holding back your tears not to upset her.
-It's true – you are exhausted, time is endlessly slowing down and death has its fingers on your cheeks; nonetheless, your fear has disappeared.
+You stare at the darkened room for long, holding back your tears not to upset her.
+It is true – you are exhausted, time is endlessly slowing down, and death holds its icy fingers right against your cheeks.
+Yet, in spite of it all, your fear has disappeared.

 You just feel lucky to have her in your arms right now.

 Silence is all around, in the freezing cold of the ocean.
-Sunk in complete darkness, you envelope her in a tight hug.
+Sunken in complete darkness, you wrap her in a tight hug.